CodebyIshika/game/README.md

          resultElement.className = `far ${choice.icon}`;
          }

-        function displayResult(resultElement, userChoice, computerChoice) {
+        // this function is used to display the result of the game by following the rules of this game function displayResult(resultElement, userChoice, computerChoice) {
          if (userChoice.name === computerChoice.name) {
         resultElement.textContent = "It's a tie!";